boxfortco/bypass-extension/privacy-policy.md

 The extension operates entirely within your browser and does not communicate with external servers.

 ## Contact
-For questions about this privacy policy, please contact: [your-email@example.com]
+For questions about this privacy policy, please contact: [hello@boxfort.co]